Rudebox: Background

-The album features collaborations with William Orbit, Mark Ronson, Soul Mekanik (featuring Candy Flip's Danny Spencer and his brother) and two collaborations with Pet Shop Boys: "She's Madonna" and "We're the Pet Shop Boys".
-Lily Allen provides backing vocals on the songs "Bongo Bong and Je ne t'aime plus" and "Keep On".
-Williams covers five songs on the album: "Louise", a 1984 hit for The Human League, "Kiss Me", the biggest hit for Stephen Duffy, "Lovelight" by Lewis Taylor, "We're the Pet Shop Boys" by My Robot Friend, and "Bongo Bong and Je ne t'aime plus", by Manu Chao.
+The album itself combines original compositions and cover versions, along with "Summertime", a song originally written when Williams left Take That and later used in the credits of the film Mike Bassett: England Manager.
+Williams covers five songs on the record: "Louise", a 1984 hit for The Human League; "Kiss Me", by Stephen Duffy; "Lovelight", by Lewis Taylor; "We're the Pet Shop Boys", originally by My Robot Friend; and "Bongo Bong and Je ne t’aime plus", by Manu Chao.